msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 * Local access to Tuya real (WiFi) device properties is quite good with the [`tuya-smart-device`](https://github.com/vinodsr/node-red-contrib-tuya-smart-device) node; only in rare cases, the access via CloudAPI will be useful.

 * Tuya devices such as WiFi low-power sensors, which cannot be managed with the `tuya-smart-device` node, are currently controlled in TuyaDAEMON with [TRIGGER](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaTRIGGER).
-While the Trigger technique is reliable and more stable than CloudAPI, it has limitations in reading numerical measurements.
-In such cases, the use of CloudAPI (e.g., API `Query_Properties`) could be beneficial.
+While the Trigger technique, event-driven, is reliable and more stable than CloudAPI, it has limitations in reading numerical measurements.
+In such cases, the use of CloudAPI (e.g., API `Query_Properties` in polling) could be beneficial.

 * Some [subdevices](https://github.com/msillano/tuyaDEAMON-applications/wiki/note-4:-Gateways-and-sensors) (using a hub) could also benefit from CloudAPI when not all DPs are accessible via the `tuya-smart-device` node.